ericmconnelly/vio/README.md

 ## INSTALLING DEPENDENCIES
 Type these commands to get started:

+1. Follow this link to install Homebrew (http://brew.sh/) if you don't have one
+2. `brew install node` if you haven't installed nodejs
-1. `npm install` node dependencies
+3. `npm install` node dependencies
-2. `brew install mongodb` if you need to install mongoDB client
+4. `brew install mongodb` if you need to install mongoDB client
-3. create `/data/db` folder at root directory if it doesn't exist already
+5. create `/data/db` folder at root directory if it doesn't exist already
-4. run `mongod --dbpath ./data/db` process from the root directory in terminal
+6. run `mongod --dbpath ./data/db` process from the root directory in terminal
-5. run gulp
+7. run gulp

-## Tech Stack
+## TECH STACK

 ### FRONT END